farcryzry/CMPE203-Group1/tackaholic/docs/basic_customization.rst

 temporarily while you get your friends/family/coworkers to sign up.

-``PUBLIC`` by default is set to True, if you set to False users will have to login to see any of your pins.
+``PUBLIC`` by default is set to True, if you set to False users will have to login to see any of your tacks.
 This is a great way to create a completely private system for a few users or just yourself.